 Enter omni-channel, which shows the benefit of consistency in brand messaging and voice across marketing channels.
 It was recently found in a survey by SAP that there’s a 75 percent increase in sales and a 64 percent increase in customer loyalty through this marketing approach.

-Almost every business uses a website, social media accounts and other digital tools to connect with customers.
+Almost every business uses a website, social media accounts, and other digital tools to connect with customers and prospects.
 Allowing these platforms to work together to provide a consistent customer experience is what omni-channel marketing is all about.

 Take Domino’s Pizza, for example.
 Whether you’re online, on social media, or on a mobile app, you know exactly what you will get regardless of how the order was placed.
 The pizza giant is ahead of the game when it comes to omni-channel marketing and it allows customers to order simply by sending a tweet or pushing a button on their smart-TV or watch.
 Domino’s takes the customer experience one step further by allowing users to watch the progress.